 #1 Troubleshoot a lever-style diverter valve

-The first thing you need to do is to take out the handle.
-It's simple, but when your handle corrodes, it often gets stuck.
-Next, disassemble the valve assembly and take out the diverter valve.
-Now you can check for wear or damages.
+First things, first, you need to remove the handle.
+It's simple, but when your handle corrodes, it often gets stuck, becoming troublesome.
+Next, disassemble the unit and take out the diverter valve.
+Now you can check for wear or inconsistancies.
 If it looks damaged, you need to replace the entire assembly.
-Otherwise, it’s the perfect time to pour on it some vinegar and get it clean and polished.

-You can begin by unscrewing the plate located under the faucet.
-Once you removed the diverter valve, inspect its condition.
-Disassemble, check the rubber seal, clean any grime and deposits, or replace the diverter valve with an exact match, if needed.
-When you are ready with the fitting procedure, re-assemble any of the faucet parts you unscrewed.
-If the leak stopped, the diverter valve was to blame.
+Begin by unscrewing the plate located under the tap.
+Once you have removed the diverter valve, inspect its condition.
+Disassemble and check the rubber seal, clean any grime and deposits, or replace the diverter valve with an exact match.
+When you are ready, re-assemble any of the outlet parts you removed.
+If the leak stops, then the diverter valve was to blame.

-If you have already tried tightening the diverter valve or replacing seals, and the leak still exists, you may need to take extra action.
+If you have already tried tightening the diverter valve or replacing the seals.
+You may need to take additional action.
 The problem could be a broken pipe or improper shower head installation.
-Leave it to the professional plumbers who know how to diagnose and repair the issue.
+Leave it to a professional plumber who knows how to diagnose and repair the issue directly.